Object-Oriented Groovy Scripting in SoapUI:

 }

-- Create a project with http://www.webservicex.net/globalweather.asmx?WSDL URL
+- Set up a project with the URL http://www.webservicex.net/globalweather.asmx?WSDL

 GetCitiesByCountry Web Service: